4 Tips on Writing an Impactful Speech for the Public Sector

 Understanding your audience and what they can benefit from listening will help you make your speech more appropriate to the occasion and those listening.

-If you do lots of writing for the public sector, here's 10 quick ways you can improve.
+If you do lots of writing for the public sector, here are 10 quick ways you can improve.

 4. Repetition and call to action